inc0der/HxReaScript/README.md

 ```

 ## Note
-Since it appears many of the C++ and Lua method names are similar this may be a good base to compile to the C++ ReaScript variant.
+Since it appears many of the C++ and Lua method names are similar this may be a good base to compile to the C++ ReaScript variant in future revisions.